Indicia-Team/indicia-docs/introduction/architecture.rst

   :alt: One website supports multiple client websites

 The second component required of course is the online recording website itself.
 This is the part you will definitely need to build but Indicia is designed to make this as simple as possible.
 It is also designed to run on the vast majority of web servers including very cheap hosted accounts on shared servers.
 Because most of the hard work is done by the warehouse, Indicia does not place a huge burden on the server hosting the online recording website and only uses technologies that are more or less standard these days on nearly all web servers.

 There are several possible approaches to building your website using Indicia, these include:

-* :doc:`Instant Indicia <instant-indicia>` - the fastest and simplest way to get started
 * :doc:`The Drupal IForm module <../site-building/iform/index>`
 * :doc:`Using the Indicia programmers interface from your own PHP code
   <../developing/client-website/tutorial-writing-php-form/index>`

 You can find out more about the site building choices in `../site-building/building-your-website`.